freedreno-zz/envytools/afuc/README.rst

 jump instruction encodes a fixed offset.

   TODO not sure how many levels deep function calls can be nested.
   There isn't really a stack.
-Probably just a single level.
+Definitely seems to be multiple levels of fxn call, see in PFP: CP_CONTEXT_SWITCH_YIELD -> f13 -> f22.

 .. _afuc-control: